ANZCOR Guidelines

 Figure 6: Two-thumb technique in an infant

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

-• Child: Chest compression can be performed with the ‘heel’ of one hand (Figure 8) or the two-handed technique (Figure 9) to achieve a compression depth of at least one third of the anterior-posterior (AP) diameter of the chest [Good Practice Statement].
+ANZCOR suggest that chest compression be performed with the ‘heel’ of one hand (Figure 8) or the two-handed technique (Figure 9) regardless of age to achieve optimal compression depth [ANZCOR Good Practice Statement].

 Figure 8: One handed technique in a child

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Figure 9: Two-handed techniques in a child

-[Image courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 9.3